-A huge thank you to all those who made it happen, a celebration to honor President Jimmy Carter on his 96th birthday yesterday, October 1.
+A huge thank you to all those who made it happen, a celebration to honor President Jimmy Carter on his 96th birthday yesterday, October 1, hosted by ABC Spencer Christian and Barbara McVeigh.
+Guests are included below!
+Let’s amp it up!!

 A special recognition to ABC Host Spencer Christian who joined us on community television for the full 2 1/2 hour program.
 Also special thanks to our power production team duo Director Omid Shamsapour and Assistant Jill Lessard who made it happen from the studio of Marin Television via zoom links, telephone calls and texts, computers and pure grit and creativity!